fossasia/eventyay-tickets/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.
+- [ ] My change is listed in the CHANGELOG.rst if appropriate.